MicrosoftDocs/visualstudio-docs/docs/cross-platform/troubleshooting-the-visual-studio-emulator-for-android.md

 -   DHCP.
 The emulator requires DHCP because it configures itself as a separate device on the network with its own IP address.

 -   Automatically configured DNS and gateway settings.
-It’s not possible to configure DNS and gateway settings manually for the emulator.
+It's not possible to configure DNS and gateway settings manually for the emulator.

  If your network requires manually configured settings, check with your IT administrator to determine how you can enable network connectivity for the emulator.